 Must try food/drink

 Coffee, cake and schnitzel.
 Repeat daily.
-Dine at Joseph Brot for breakfast, which is well-known in Austria for its fresh-baked bread.
-Locals and guidebooks may suggest the Naschmarkt for lunch, but personally, I disagree.
+Dine at Joseph Brot for breakfast, which is well-known in Austria for its freshly-baked bread.
+Locals and guidebooks may suggest the Naschmarkt for lunch.
 This food market is primarily vendors selling olives, seafood, sweets, produce and souvenirs.
-If I lived in Vienna, sure, I’d shop here.
-For a vacation, though, I’d recommend simply wandering through it, but choose another place to dine.
+If I lived in Vienna, I would certainly shop here.
+For a vacation, though, I recommend simply wandering through it, but choose another place to dine for lunch or dinner.

 Wish I had more time for